-- 1. With the batteries connected and using a multimeter set on 200 volts DC, connect the black (-) probe to the negative post of battery no. 6 and connect red (+) probe (with insulation-piercing probe) on the light green wire close to the two-pin connector on the Tow/Run switch. - 2.
+- 1. Set a multimeter to 200 volts DC and with the batteries connected, connect the black (-) probe to the negative post of battery no. 6 and connect red (+) probe (with insulation-piercing probe) on the light green wire close to the two-pin connector on the Tow/Run switch. - 2.
 With the Tow/Run switch in the RUN position, the reading should be approximately 48-50 volts.
 With the switch in the TOW position, the reading should be below approximately 5 volts. - 3.
 If the reading is above 5 volts with the switch in the TOW position, replace the switch. - 4.
 If the reading is below 5 volts with switch in the RUN position, check continuity of the two-pin connector and the pink 18-gauge wire from the large post of the solenoid to the two-pin connector at the Tow/Run switch. - 5.
 If the two-pin connector and pink wire continuity readings are correct, replace the Tow/Run switch. - 6.
-If replacement of the Tow/Run switch does not correct the problem, a failed diode on Pin 9 could be the cause.
+If replacement of the Tow/Run switch does not correct the problem, check the diode on Pin 9.
 See Test Procedure 9F Pin 9 on page 11-32.